(read time: < 10 mins)

 The issue for the court was what level of damages could be recovered, given the change in circumstances and given that the needs that already existed were not the fault of the defendant.

 Where the needs were clearly identifiable prior to the negligence, the issue will then be the difference in need, both qualitatively and quantitively, between the positions.
 In Reaney, the negligence was of a separate and distinguishable injury; there was no contribution to the underlying condition (in Mrs Reaney’s case, that of paraplegia).
 Where the additional need is in quantitive terms only, the additional needs are recoverable.
 However, where the needs were qualitatively different as a result of the negligence, they would be recoverable in their entirety.

 By contrast, the decision in Sklair v.
-Haycock EWHC 3328 (QB) dealt with a claimant with Asperger syndrome who had suffered an injury in a road traffic accident.
+Haycock EWHC 3328 (QB) dealt with a claimant with Asperger syndrome who had sustained an injury in a road traffic accident.

 Prior to the accident, the claimant had benefitted from support and supervision provided by his family.
 After the accident, he required what was effectively 24-hour care.
 Again, there was no suggestion that the negligence had contributed to the underlying condition.